Philadelphia officials announce more locations of possible measles exposure

 Measles is a virus that spreads easily, according to the Philadelphia Department of Public Health.

 "If you have not been vaccinated against measles or have not vaccinated your children who are 12 months of age or older, please reach out to your healthcare provider to do so immediately.
-If you or your child has been exposed to measles, please follow public health guidance to avoid exposing additional children," Health Commissioner Dr. Cheryl Bettigole said in a statement.
+If you or your child has been exposed to measles, please follow public health guidance to avoid exposing additional children," Bettigole said in a statement.

 For more information on how to get a vaccine, visit this page on Phila.gov.